flowtoolz/flowtoolz.github.io/_posts/2019-08-26-code-structure-is-determined-by-dependencies.md

 ## Structure Sets the Stage

 The natural laws of life relate to its structure.
-Structure is defined by *elements* and the *relationships* between them.
+The structure of a thing is defined by its *elements* and the *relationships* between them.
 The elements of life are atoms, organic compounds, peptides, lipids, RNA, DNA, amino acids and so forth.
 And how they relate to each other obviously makes all the difference.

 The [natural laws of code](https://www.flowtoolz.com/2019/08/24/architecture-is-principled-software-development.html) also relate to structure.
 So what are the elements and relationships in code?

-Previously, we explored the way code conveys meaning.
+[Previously](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html), we explored the way code conveys meaning.
 Here, we examine the way it is structured.
 To that purpose, we're gonna put [tech- and value environment](https://www.flowtoolz.com/2019/08/25/code-represents-customer-value-and-technology.html) aside and focus instead on the actual raw source code, its organizational units and circuitry.

 And who cares about code structure?
 Code is never the issue anyway, it's just those annoying people who want us to change the code all the time, right?